artem-barmin/obsidian-block-drag-n-drop/README.md

 # How to use

 You can see a drag-n-drop handler in the gutter.
 You can drag it and drop at line you want

+# Libraries used

+- [remark](https://github.com/remarkjs/remark) - used for parsing markdown lists